xyhXYH/learnGit/README.md

 # learnGit
-This is my first time using Github
+This is my first time to use Github